GCU baseball earns comeback win vs. Dallas Baptist at regional

 Every batter in the Antelopes’ lineup recorded at least one hit and one RBI in the elimination game.

-GCU advanced to the regional final matchup against West Virginia, who defeated Grand Canyon 5-2 on Saturday.
+GCU advanced to the regional final matchup against West Virginia, which defeated Grand Canyon 5-2 on Saturday.

 𝐓𝐈𝐄. 𝐁𝐀𝐋𝐋𝐆𝐀𝐌𝐄.@DustinCrenshaw6‘s third hit of the game follows Pelc and Yorke RBIs to knot it at 9! pic.twitter.com/WKJNUPe4Yk